Communities

 But then, the reservoir of super cold air will be empty, and unless something allows a cyclone to form seasonally trapping the cold air geographically, then future winters will be milder as the cold air is allowed to mix with tropical and temperate air during winter.

-Suggested 21 days ago by blablablanos‭
+Suggested about 2 months ago by blablablanos‭